telecom-se/hpp/lab3/README.md

 As a consequence, Lab #3 is made for you to dive into *one* of this technology/framework/tool, understand what it does and what it does not, what are its limitations, and then share your knowledge with your peers.

-We will build group of 3 students, for each group will be assigned ont of the following topics this year :
+We will build group of 2 students, for each group will be assigned ont of the following topics this year :

+- Processors
+  - Other forms/architecture of computing (quantum...)
   - GPUs
+  - TPUs
+  - Xeon Phi/Platinium
-- InfiniBand
+- Memory
   - Non-Volatile Memory (NVMe)
   - Transactional memory
+- Network
+  - InfiniBand
+- Algorithms
-- Message Passing Interface (MPI)
+  - Message Passing Interface (MPI) / Parallel Virtual Machine (PVM)
-- Xeon Phi
+  - Space–time tradeoff / Rainbow_tables

 ## Topics

-The session on the 6th of April is made for you to research and understand your assigned topic as a group.
+The session on the 9th of May is made for you to research and understand your assigned topic as a group.

-The session on the 26th of April is made for you to present your assign topic to the a group.
+The session on the 13th of May is made for you to present your assigned topic to the rest of the class.
-To this end, you will provide a slide deck for an oral presentation of 15 minutes.
+To this end, you will provide a [slide deck](https://mootse.telecom-st-etienne.fr/mod/assign/view.php?id=16924) for an oral presentation of 15 minutes.

 While you are free to propose your own agenda for these presentation, you must provide the following information to the audience for your assigned topic :
 - How does the technology/framework works ?